Approximability Landscape of Welfare Maximization within Fair Allocations: Omitted Proofs in Section

-If the partition instance is a yes-instance, consider the following allocation.
-For each $j=1,\ldots, t$, we allocate super agent $s_j$ all the $k$ clique items in group $\mathcal{C}_j$.
-For each normal agent, we allocate her one pool item with value $x-\varepsilon$ and a set of partition items with total value $\varepsilon$ (the partition instance is a yes-instance).
-Each dummy agent receives exactly one dummy item.
-Hence, each normal agent receives value $x$ in total.
-It is not hard to verify that this allocation is EF1.
-In particular, a normal agent will not strongly envy the super agent int the same group because, according to her utility function, the super agent receives two items with value $x$ and all the other items have value 0.
-In this allocation, the social welfare is given by
+The valuation functions are the same as the previous reduction.
+When the partition is a \YES instance, we can similarly allocate the clique items $\mathcal{C}_i$ to super agent $s_i$ for each $i\in [t]$.
+Meanwhile, for each normal agent, we similarly allocate half of the partition items (with total value $\epsilon$) and one pool item (with value $x-\epsilon$).
+Besides, each dummy agent receives exactly one dummy item.
+It is not hard to check such an allocation satisfies EF1, and by ignoring the utilities of dummy agents, the total social welfare is no less than